yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 ---
 ## Round Peg Meets Square Hole

 ChatGPT is an evolution of GPT3 with the ability to adapt its work based on chat history.
 It's a huge leap and there is no doubt it's shaking up the world already.
-But how does that relate to SEO and marketing in general?
+The biggest question in the SEO community is: Can ChatGPT do my work for me?

 Thankfully that's easy to test and that's what we'll be doing today.

+As an industry professional with 10 years of experience, I've seen a lot of changes in the way search engines work.
+Marketers want to rank high in search results, but Google wants to prioritize user satisfaction.
+In order to combat the tactics used by marketers to game the system, Google has invested heavily in detecting and punishing shortcuts that produce low quality results.

+While some techniques like private blog networks still exist, they have become risky and expensive to use and reputable SEO strategists avoid them for this reason.
+If AI wants to replace someones job then they need to prove not only that they can do it faster but better too.
+And to add an extra hurdle they need to avoid the latest penalty Google has introduced for them: The Helpful Content update.

+## Can ChatGPT lower costs without introducing more risk?

-Let's go through the content creation process.
-We'll start with the standard workflow for producing a new article that will be converting an organic search user:
+To answer this question, we need to go through the **content creation process**.
+We'll start with a standard workflow for an advice article related to a product/service:

 1. **Keyword research**.
 Pick out your target terms and get their search volume.
 2. **Intent extrapolation**.
 Figure out why people are searching that term and how you can service it.